Boolwark/SecureCPPCode/README.md

 # SecureCode

-A cookbook for secure programming practices for programmers.
+A cookbook of secure programming practices for programmers.